J. Joseph Henry House

-Objects and furnishings collected and used by generations of the Henry family remain in the John Joseph Henry House.
+Objects and furnishings collected and used by generations of the Henry family remain in the J. Joseph Henry House.

 The most important history painting produced in colonial America, the “Death of Socrates” that a young Benjamin West painted for William Henry of Lancaster in 1756, hung in this home until the family donated it to the Historical Society of Pennsylvania several decades ago.
-(A full-size photographic reproduction still hangs over the mantle.)
+(A full-size photographic reproduction still hangs on the second floor in the Gentleman’s Study.)

 A reproduction of West’s “Death of Socrates,” painted for William Henry in 1756, hangs over the mantle.